|Pressler 'Globe' Spectrum Tubes ||

 Argon spectrum tube (glass capillary vessel)

 Krypton spectrum tube (glass capillary vessel, pictured in thumbnail)

 Another example of a set of spectrum tubes with unusually shaped envelopes.
-These tubes have right angle electrodes like the "H" shaped tube below, but add the extra attachment of a globe shaped discharge chamber at one end of the capillary vessel.
+These tubes have right angle electrodes like the "H" shaped tube above, but add the extra attachment of a globe shaped discharge chamber at one end of the capillary vessel.
 This construction style allows the tube to serve double duty as both a capillary emitter and a point spectral source.

 Pressler krypton filled 'globe' style spectrum tube.

 The path of electron flow must make a 180 degree turn as it exits the orifice in the center of the globe.

 Argon filled version of this tube.
 Unfortunately, this sample has outgassed.